Payroll Roles and Remuneration

 Starting your career in payroll

-• Payroll is a business-critical activity based on operational activities.
+Payroll is a business-critical activity based on operational activities.
 If payroll is not done, employees don’t get paid!

-Most employers only employ payroll practitioners that have previous NZ payroll experience.
+Most employers only employ payroll practitioners who have previous NZ payroll experience.
 There are also issues with trying to get trained in various payroll systems as many providers do not offer public training courses.
 This limits the ways you can get into payroll to start your career.

-Start your payroll career with an entry level role in which an employer may be willing to take you on with no experience.
+Start your payroll career with an entry-level role in which an employer may be willing to take you on with no experience.
 This usually means being part of a larger payroll team where they have people in training alongside payroll practitioners processing pay.

-NZPPA would advise a person new to payroll to be willing to move around (as much as possible) to experience different payroll environments (for example, inhouse and outsourced).
+NZPPA would advise a person new to payroll to be willing to move around (as much as possible) to experience different payroll environments (for example, in-house and outsourced).

 NZPPA has developed a Payroll Career Path flowchart based on different payroll environments and linked to NZPPA Certification.